 There are no existing services for converting materials to alternate formats.
 Note-taking services may be hired.
 There are trained sign language interpreters in Ecuador, but they do not use ASL and must also be hired.
 Induction loops are not available, but captioned videos sometimes are.

-Most excursions involve extensive walking.
+Most excursions involve riding in a bus and walking.
 However, the staff is very open to exploring possibilities such as providing extra support during excursions and identifying alternative activities.

 Finding an internship site that is wheelchair accessible may be difficult.
-However, plenty of support would be offered as long as the student’s needs are discussed up front.
+However, plenty of support would be offered.
+Accommodation requests should be sent to the LAC several months before the program begins.